adrai/devicestack/README.md

 ### onDisconnecting
 Define `onDisconnecting` function if you need to send some commands before definitely disconnected?

 ## framehandler(s)
+You can have one or multiple framehandlers.
+A framhandler receives data from the upper layer and sends it to the lower layer by wrapping some header or footer information.
+A framehandler receives data from lower layer and sends it to the upper layer by unwrapping some header or footer information.
+The lowest layer for a framehandler is the device and the topmost ist the connection.

+- reacts on send of upper layer, calls `wrapFrame` function if exists and calls `send` function on lower layer
+- reacts on receive of lower layer, calls `unwrapFrame` function if exists and emits `receive`
+- automatically calls `start` function

+### start
+Only starts if `analyzeNextFrame` function is defined.
+Creates an interval that calls `analyzeNextFrame` function.

+- If extending from `require('devicestack').FrameHandler` this mechanism is already defined!

+### stop
+Stops the interval that calls `analyzeNextFrame` function.

+- If extending from `require('devicestack').FrameHandler` this mechanism is already defined!

+### send
+Call send or emit 'send' on the device with a byte array.

+- If extending from `require('devicestack').FrameHandler` this mechanism is already defined!

+### analyzeNextFrame
+Implement the analyzeNextFrame mechanism that returns a frame as byte array or null of no frame found.
+Call with current incomming buffer.

+### wrapFrame
+Define `wrapFrame` function if you need to wrap frames?

+### unwrapFrame
+Define `unwrapFrame` function if you need to unwrap frames?

 ## deviceloader
 ## deviceguider
 ## commands